John Wyllie (footballer)

-John Stewart Wyllie, also known as Jock Wyllie (1884 – 1940) was a Scottish professional footballer who played as a centre half.
+John Stewart Wyllie (1884–1940) was a Scottish professional footballer who played as a centre half.

 Career

 Born in Riccarton, Wyllie spent his early career with Kilmarnock Deanpark, Kilmarnock, Rangers, Maxwelltown Volunteers, Ayr Parkhouse, Ayr, Hurlford, Clyde and Aberdeen.
 He signed for Bradford City from Aberdeen in May 1912.
 He made 24 league appearances for the club, before returning to Aberdeen in September 1913.
 He later played for Fraserburgh, St Johnstone and Forfar Athletic, and later coached in Norway.